davidfig/pixi-viewport/README.md

     npm i pixi-viewport

-or [grab the latest release](https://github.com/davidfig/pixi-viewport/releases/) and use it like:
+or [grab the latest release](https://github.com/davidfig/pixi-viewport/releases/) and use it:

 ```html
 <script src="/directory-to-file/pixi.js"></script>